ravirun/misfit-ravi/README.md

 ## Key Points to Cover

 1. **Core Theme**
-   - Exploring what the next 50 years might look like (if humans stay the same)
+   - Exploring why future humans will repeat modern mistakes
    - Finding the satirical angle
    - Making it relatable and timeless